dell/csm-docs/content/docs/csidriver/features/powerstore.md

 The user can also set the volume limit for all the nodes in the cluster by specifying the same to `maxPowerstoreVolumesPerNode` attribute in values.yaml.

->**NOTE:** <br>The default value of `maxPowerstoreVolumesPerNode` is 0. <br>If `maxPowerstoreVolumesPerNode` is set to zero, then CO shall decide how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified to `maxPowerstoreVolumesPerNode` attribute is applicable to all the nodes in the cluster for which node label `max-powerstore-volumes-per-node` is not set.
+>**NOTE:** <br>The default value of `maxPowerstoreVolumesPerNode` is 0. <br>If `maxPowerstoreVolumesPerNode` is set to zero, then CO shall decide how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified in `maxPowerstoreVolumesPerNode` attribute is applicable to all the nodes in the cluster for which the node label `max-powerstore-volumes-per-node` is not set.

 ## Reuse PowerStore hostname